uboat.net

 Cargo8252 tons of general cargo, including copper and maize

-History The Oropesa was requisitioned in September 1939 as troopship.
-On 4 Dec, 1939, she was damaged in a collision with the British steam merchant Manchester Regiment in a convoy about 150 miles southwest of Cape Race.
-The latter vessel sank with nine casualties among her crew of 72.
+The Oropesa was requisitioned in September 1939 as troopship.
+On 3 Dec 1939, she was en route in convoy HXF-11 and damaged in a collision with the British steam merchant Manchester Regiment (5989 GRT) about 70 miles from Halifax.
+The latter vessel was taken in tow but foundered the same day with nine casualties among her crew of 72.
+The survivors were picked up by Oropesa and taken to Halifax.

 If you can help us with any additional information on this vessel then please contact us.